agcom/quadtree/README.md

 	> This may seem strange, but trust me, it's a cool feature!
 	>
 	> Check the *eraser* box and click/drag the cursor on top of some points.
 This is where the magic happens!
-Division redo!
+Division undo!

 - Adjust the input processing delays